w3f-grants-archive/zk-snarks-with-substrate/blog/zk-snark-pallet.md

 </center>

 will be able to join his Bright Coders union.
-As you probably remember, Alice was one of his friends who knows the solution.
+As you probably remember, Alice was one of his friends who knew the solution.
 She was only afraid that revealing it loudly, could encourage others to first claim the vacancy.
 That's why she decided to use zk-SNARKs.

 Until this moment, everything that we did assumed Bob and Alice are in the same place.
-Alice decides to create proof because she doesn't want to reveal the solution to anyone.
-Bob verified it in front of her, so Alice was certain that she was the first who solve the puzzle.
-But what if they are not in the same place?
-What guarantee will have Alice, that her solution was verified first?
-This problem can be easily solved, if we could move it to the blockchain!
+Alice decided to create proof because she didn't want to reveal the solution to anyone.
+Bob verified it in front of her, so Alice was certain that she was the first who solved the puzzle.
+But what if they weren't in the same place?
+What guarantee will Alice have, that her solution was verified first?
+This problem can be easily solved if we could move it to the blockchain!
 Information about the winner will be known to everyone, and the verification process will be more transparent.

 We are going to use a framework called [Substrate](https://substrate.io/), to create a custom blockchain.
 It is written in Rust language and was created by the [Parity](https://www.parity.io/).
 You can find more information about the Substrate in our other [post](https://brightinventions.pl/blog/5-benefits-of-substrate-blockchain).